 After calibration, FeliX scenario outcomes project on a global scale major stock changes (e.g., depletion of natural resources, accrual of carbon dioxide in the atmosphere) as well as the aggregate consequences of policies and technologies (e.g., afforestation, emissions reduction) over time.

-The model and comprehensive documentation are available for download at www.felixmodel.org, as is additional information regarding model structure, calibration, and baseline scenario performance.
+The earlier version of the model and comprehensive documentation are available for download at www.felixmodel.org, as is additional information regarding model structure, calibration, and baseline scenario performance.
 The model was created by ESM Research Scholar Felicjan Rydzak.
-Since 2014, FeliX model maintenance and development has been led by ESM Research Scholar Dr. Brian Walsh.
+Between 2014 and 2017, FeliX model maintenance and development has been led by ESM Research Scholar Dr. Brian Walsh.
 Currently, the model maintenance and development is undertaken by ESM Research Scholar Dr. Sibel Eker.

 International Institute for Applied Systems Analysis (IIASA)